Battle of Lagos: At sea

 Eight of the fifteen ships in the French fleet continued on to Cádiz.
 It is not clear if this was because they did not observe the flagship's change of course, because they did not understand its implications, or because they felt their freshly opened orders took precedence.
 At dawn on 18 August La Clue could see only six other ships.
 He ordered them to rally on the flagship and heave to and await the anticipated appearance of the rest of the fleet.
 At about 6:00 am a group of large ships came into view and La Clue remained stationary, believing them to be the missing component of his fleet.
 It was only when the topsails of the nine ships of the second British squadron, the stragglers under Brodrick, were sighted farther back that it was realised all these ships were British.

-The seven French ships sailed at the speed of their slowest member, the Souverain.
+The seven French ships sailed at the speed of their slowest member.
 Boscawen ordered his ships to maintain formation, to avoid his fastest ships reaching and engaging the French squadron individually and being defeated in detail.
 The British ships proved to be faster, and were slightly favoured by variable winds, allowing them to gradually overhaul the French by the afternoon of 18 August.
 Boscawen repeatedly signalled to his ships to "Make more speed".
 Several of the British ships were hampered by their newly warped sails splitting, or their newly fitted spars breaking loose, as they were overstrained by crews eager to catch the French.
 At 1:00 pm the French ships hoisted their battle ensigns and opened fire at long range.
 Ships of the line had most of their guns mounted in their sides, to allow them to fire broadsides, but had a small number of lighter guns mounted in their sterns, able to fire to their rears.
 It was not possible to effectively fire ahead of such ships.
 The French were thus able to fire at the British as they grew closer, while the British were unable to offer much reply.
 The French attempted to disable the British ships' sails and rigging, but with little effect.